 Bangladesh Ambassador Abida Islam and Chairman of the Youngone Corporation Sung Ki-hak jointly inaugurated the exhibition by a ribbon-cutting ceremony in presence of officials of the Bangladesh embassy and Youngone Corporation as well as members of the Bangladesh community in South Korea.

 Earlier, the Bangladesh Embassy organised the 1st photo exhibition on the life and legacy of Bangabandhu at the heart of Seoul in partnership with the Korean Culture Association on July 9-13 at the THEO Gallery, Gangnam.

-In her welcome remarks, Ambassador Abida Islam paid profound tribute to the memory of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman-the greatest Bangalee of all time as well as to all the valiant freedom fighters, for whose supreme sacrifices we achieved the independence of the country through nine-month-long historic war of independence led by the Father of the Nation.
+In her welcome remarks, Ambassador Abida Islam paid profound tribute to the memory of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman-the greatest Bangalee of all time.

-She also expressed hope that this photo exhibition will generate interest among the Korean people to learn more about Bangabandhu and his vision, ideology and legacy.
+Abida expressed hope that this photo exhibition, organized in the area close to the Medical College of Seoul National University, Sungkyunkwan University, Hansung University, Korea National University of Arts, and Seoul Women University in Seoul will generate interest among the friendly people of Korea especially the young generation to learn more about Bangabandhu and his vision, ideology and legacy.

-As part of the event, books on Bangabandhu including the Korean version of ‘The Unfinished Memoirs’, ‘BANGABANDHU THE PEOPLE’S HERO’ and the Historic 7th March Speech of Bangabandhu were displayed along with other publications on Bangabandhu and the invitees were entertained with traditional Bengali cuisine.
-Moreover, documentaries on the life and works of Bangabandhu will be being screened during the exhibition.
+As part of the event, the Korean versions of ‘The Unfinished Memoirs’, ‘BANGABANDHU THE PEOPLE’S HERO’ and the Historic 7th March Speech of Bangabandhu have been displayed along with other publications on Bangabandhu.